candu/blog-archive/posts/2012-11-14-sober-thoughts-on-willpower-and-decision-making.md

 In [Charles Duhigg's](http://charlesduhigg.com/) conception of the [habit loop](http://charlesduhigg.com/how-habits-work/), we can't truly break habits; we can only *swap in alternate routines* that connect the old cues and rewards.

-This reminded me of a term my friend [Travis Brooks](http://www.linkedin.com/pub/travis-brooks/4/668/b44) used: ENAB, short for *Equally-attractive Non-Alcoholic Beverage.* There are delicious [flavor syrups](http://shop.torani.com/Bacon-Flavored-Syrup/p/TOR-431248&c=Torani@Syrups?utm_source=google&utm_medium=cpc&adtype=pla&kw=&gclid=CNL6sv21z7MCFQuCQgod-RcAgA) and [ginger beers](http://www.bundaberg.com/info/product_range/ginger_beer/).
+This reminded me of a term my friend [Travis Brooks](http://www.linkedin.com/pub/travis-brooks/4/668/b44) used: EANAB, short for *Equally-attractive Non-Alcoholic Beverage.* There are delicious [flavor syrups](http://shop.torani.com/Bacon-Flavored-Syrup/p/TOR-431248&c=Torani@Syrups?utm_source=google&utm_medium=cpc&adtype=pla&kw=&gclid=CNL6sv21z7MCFQuCQgod-RcAgA) and [ginger beers](http://www.bundaberg.com/info/product_range/ginger_beer/).
 [Spa water](http://www.myrecipes.com/recipe/herb-infused-spa-water-10000000682668/) and [carbonation systems](http://store.primowater.com/Carbonators.aspx) lend new life to boring [dihydrogen monoxide](http://www.dhmo.org/facts.html).
 By making non-alcoholic beverages *as exciting as microbrews and Sonoma wines*, I tapped into my desire for exploration: here was a whole new range of beverages to discover!

 ## Openness And Social Myths